28 Mpg To L 100km

 Q: Can I use online converters instead of the formula?

 A: Yes, many online converters are readily available to convert MPG to L/100km.
-However, understanding the underlying formula is beneficial to ensure accuracy and grasp the principles involved.
+That said, understanding the underlying formula is beneficial to ensure accuracy and grasp the principles involved.

 Q: Is there a reverse formula to convert L/100km to MPG?